8 Things That Could Be Turn-Offs for a Partner

 While everyone's different (and, TBH, a good partner likely won’t care), it’s hard not to wonder things like, 'do guys care about what a vag looks like?'
 Here, the truth about turn-offs, according to experts.

-You're naked, he's naked, and you're both aroused.
-The smells, sweat, and sounds can suddenly seem erotically charged-to you, that is.
+You're naked, they're naked, and you're both aroused.
+The smells, sweat, and sounds can suddenly seem erotically charged—to you, that is.
 In an Archives of Sexual Behavior study, women who were aroused felt significantly less grossed out by things they normally might be freaked out by.
-But dudes' level of disgust stayed exactly the same, even in the heat of the moment.
+As for penis-havers (people typically assigned male at birth)?
+Well, their level of disgust stayed exactly the same, even in the heat of the moment.

 You Hit the Sack Post-Workout

 In an Evolution and Human Behavior study, men said an unpleasant body odor influences their sexual attraction more than the sound of a woman's voice, the feel of her skin, or her life ambitions.
 What's the big deal about a little B.O.?
 Body odor can convey that you aren't taking care of yourself (even if you are), says DeAnna Lorraine, a dating and relationships coach in Los Angeles.
 But let's be real: You don't love his stink post-gym session either, right?

 The good news is sweating together can turn you both on.
 (Try strength training specifically, which is the best workout to boost your sex drive.)
 Instead of climbing into bed immediately after a workout, though, hop in the shower together.